HankB/home_automation-MQTT-sensors/HTU21D/README.md

 was used previously but had to be built on each host whereas the Mosquitto library is available via a Debian package.)

+Present work involves a pivot to using `mosquitto_pub` to publish and having the sensor program read the values and then write a formatted payload to stdout.
+A shell script suitable for execution by cron will be provided to run the sensor program and pipe the output to `mosquitto_pub`.

 # Usage
 ## Requirements
 * Mosquitto library

+### To build
     `sudo apt install git vim libssl-dev wiringpi libmosquitto-dev libmosquitto1`

-    (vim technically not required if you prefer a different editor. ;) )
+The sensor program itself does not need libmosquitto packages.
+They are only required for the MQTT related preograms which are left here only for historic reasons. (vim technically not required if you prefer a different editor. ;) )

 * Enable i2c